Twinkle Khanna: Off-screen work

 Khanna is a columnist at Daily News and Analysis after hours and The Times of India.
 Penguin Random House have announced that Khanna's book Mrs Funnybones hit the Nielsen bestseller list at number 2 in its first week of sales.
 Launched in Mumbai on 18 August 2015, the book reached number 1 on the bestseller chart of Crossword's Kemps Corner store and received praise from readers and press, eventually making Khanna the highest-selling female author in India for that year.
 Khanna's second book The Legend of Lakshmi Prasad, a collection of four short stories, launched in November 2016 sold more than 100,000 copies.
 Her latest book, Pyjamas Are Forgiving (Juggernaut Books, 2018) was released in September 2018 and has made her the highest-selling female author in India in the year 2018, according to Nielsen BookScan India.
 The publisher reported that the book debuted at number 1 on the Nielsen Bookscan All-India Bestseller List and sold over 100,000 copies.

 Khanna has been actively advocating the cause of menstrual hygiene.
 She joined hands with Save the Children to promote the right to menstrual hygiene among children and slum communities.
 She was invited to speak at the University of Oxford in 2018.
 She was also invited to be a part of an eminent panel at the United Nations, New York and also appeared on BBC world Impact show to talk about menstrual hygiene and sanitation globally.
 In 2019, Khanna also launched Tweak, a bilingual digital media platform for women.

+In 2022, Khanna went onto pursue her master's in fiction writing at Goldsmiths, University of London.
+She received a distinction for her final dissertation, and was one of the shortlistees for the Pat Kavanagh Prize.

 Personal life

-In 2001, Khanna camper for her father's election in New Delhi.
+In 2001, Khanna campaigned for her father's election in New Delhi.
 She met Akshay Kumar, for the first time during a photo session for Filmfare magazine.

-Together they worked on two movies.
-Twinkle Khanna and Akshay Kumar fell in love during the making of International Khiladi and Zulmi in 1998/1999.

 They got married on 17 January 2001 and together have a son, Aarav and a daughter, Nitara.
 Kumar often credits Khanna for his success.
 In 2009, People magazine listed her as the fourth-best-dressed celebrity in India.
-In February 2014, she was operated on at the Breach Candy hospital for the removal of a kidney stone.

-In 2009, during Lakme Fashion Week, she unbuttoned Akshay Kumar's jeans (only the first button).
-This incident created a controversy.
-A social worker wanted to file a complaint against the couple and the event organisers for obscenity.
-Khanna surrendered at the Vakola police station and was released on bail.
-In July 2013, the Bombay High Court ordered the police to prosecute Khanna and her husband.
 In 2014, Khanna and her sister sold their father's house for 85 crores.
-She has maintained a Twitter account since November 2014.
+She has maintained a X account since November 2014.